ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 This process should not take more than a 10-20 minutes.

-## 7. Add the selected layer 2 network to your wallet.
+## 7. Add the selected layer 2 network to your wallet

 You can use [chainlist.org](http://chainlist.org) to find the network details.
 Once the network is added and transaction finished, you should see the tokens in your wallet.

 ### Frequently asked questions